Golden Gate Fields offers horse racing 3 or 4 days a week; turn your sports bettors into horseplayers by promoting this track.

 Golden Gate runs races 4 days a week from Thursday to Sunday.
 That’s not always the case, though.
 Sometimes, GG Fields runs races 3-days a week, Friday, Saturday, and Sunday.
 First race goes off depending on the day.
 But the first race never goes off before 12:45 pm PDT and never after 1:15 pm PDT.

 Check out more information on the lone horse racing facility in the Golden State that’s currently running live races.
 Then, you can take that information and provide it to your players.
 Who knows?
 You might turn a sports bettor or two into a horseplayer.
-That means more revenue and profit!
+That means more revenue and profit with Pay Per Head!

 Jockeys to know at the Berkeley Racetrack